ka4ep/Lexical.Localization/docs/IAssetKeyNamePolicy/README.md

 </details>
 <br />

-**AssetNamePattern** is a regular-expression like pattern to print and extract parameters from keys and strings.
+**ParameterPattern** is a regular-expression like pattern to print and extract parameters from keys and strings.

 ```csharp
 // Let's create an example key